citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/configuration/IC-management.md

 6. Enter Configuration Item type (see knowledge [Configuration item type registration and search](/en-us/citsmart-platform-7/processes/configuration/IC-type.html));

-7. Register at least one Main Configuration Item if you need to create another related Configuration Item (see section "Registering configuration item related to a configuration item).
+7. Register at least one Main Configuration Item if you need to create another related Configuration Item (see section "Registering configuration item related to a configuration item").

 How to access
 --------------